DevOpsPlatform/Intro/DevOps-Intro.md

 	Testing in various higher env - system test, performance test, load test, auto scaling etc Monitoring

+### DevOps for???

+	DevOps for JAVA (Platform: Windows/Linux)
+	DevOps for .net/C# (Platform: Windows)
+	DevOps for PHP.
+	DevOps for Python.
+	DevOps for Mainframes.
+(Platform: Linux)

+	etc

 ## We are planning our training(paid) on DevOps as below.

     1. Each tool introduction & main features.